The following message was sent to Waterloo faculty members by Charmaine Dean, vice-president, research and international.

 - All other on-campus research, under approved safety plans, may continue.

-Approved safety plans and Research Ethics Board clearance are still required for human participant research.
+Approved safety plans and Research Ethics Board clearance are still required for face-to-face human participant research.
 The Office of Research Ethics will continue to review applications, and the Research Ethics Boards will issue clearance to new protocols or amendments that fall under Step 1 of the provincial reopening.
 Renewals will continue to be reviewed and approved to ensure studies remain in good standing.
 Certain exceptions remain in Step 1, for example, human participant research involving vulnerable populations.
-Questions can be directed to the Office of Research Ethics.
+Questions can be directed to email@example.com.

 Off campus field research

-Researchers may travel into or out of other public health regions in Canada to conduct field research, with approved safety plans.
-Field research within Waterloo Region may continue under approved safety plans.
+With approved safety plans, researchers may travel into or out of other public health regions in Canada to conduct field research.

-New and pending requests for field work may be submitted to research queries: https://resume-research.uwaterloo.ca/
+New requests for field work may be submitted to research queries: https://resume-research.uwaterloo.ca/